-She is the Founder and Managing Director of Reeton Media - a content creation agency.
+Sheree Barrett-Lennard (née Mutton) is an award-winning journalist, television presenter, columnist and entrepreneur.
+She is also the Founder and Managing Director of Reeton Media - a content marketing and communications agency.

-Sheree worked at Australia’s biggest-selling women's magazine - The Australian Women's Weekly - first as the Digital Editor and then Health and Beauty Director.
+Sheree worked at Australia’s biggest-selling women's magazine - The Australian Women's Weekly - for four years, first as the Digital Editor and then Health and Beauty Director.
 She interviewed a range of A-list stars for the magazine, including Dame Joan Collins, Eva Longoria, Cara Delevingne and Kim Cattrall, and hosted lifestyle events across Australia such as the Virgin Australia Melbourne Fashion Festival (VAMFF) and Health & Wellbeing Weekend.
 She also fronted campaigns for Priceline Pharmacy, Olay, Pantene, Westfield and L'Oreal Paris, and regularly appeared on 2UE Talking Lifestyle radio as a commentator and lifestyle expert.

 Sheree later joined the Daily Mail as Editor of FEMAIL - the newspaper's women's section focused on fashion, beauty, health, food, relationships and homes.
 She has written for more than 30 publications, including Whimn, 9Honey, 10Daily, News.com.au, Nine.com.au, Body+Soul, Good Health, Business Chicks, The Australian Women's Weekly, Women's Health, Mamamia and Kidspot.
 Sheree also lectures journalism at the University of Wollongong.
-She lives in Sydney with her husband, David, and their baby daughter, Atalia.
+She lives in Sydney with her husband, David, and their baby daughter.
 She is an avid traveller and lover of remote beaches and gelato.

-She has worked with leading brands and organisations, including Clear Skincare, Chifley, The Sebel, Ego Pharmaceuticals, Shaver Shop, Priceline Pharmacy, McGrath Foundation, Destination NSW, Vivid Sydney, Pink Hope, Pallas Couture, AusDiagnostics and Cubic.
+Through her business, she has worked with leading brands and organisations, including Clear Skincare, Chifley, The Sebel, Ego Pharmaceuticals, Shaver Shop, Priceline Pharmacy, McGrath Foundation, Destination NSW, Vivid Sydney, Pink Hope, Pallas Couture, AusDiagnostics and Cubic.